Be a responsible pet parent

 Hair of the dog

-If you are a groomer, offer your services to your local animal shelter or rescue.
+If you are a groomer, offer your services to your local animal shelter or rescues.
 If you know a groomer, ask them to donate one day a month to help the animals in need.
-When animals are professionally groomed, they find adopters faster, and they feel better while they wait.
+When animals are professionally groomed, they find adopters faster and they feel better while they wait.

 Join the B.O.D.